Powerlearnproject/se-day1-assignment-EtyangPauline/README.md

 ## Part 1: Introduction to Software Engineering
 **Explain what software engineering is and discuss its importance in the technology industry.**
 Software engineering is the systematic application of engineering approaches to the development of software.
 It involves the processes of designing, developing, testing, and maintaining software systems.
 Its importance in the technology industry includes:
--**Efficiency:** Streamlines the development process, improving productivity.
+**Efficiency:** Streamlines the development process, improving productivity.
--**Quality:** Enhances the reliability and performance of software through structured methodologies.
+**Quality:** Enhances the reliability and performance of software through structured methodologies.
--**Cost-Effectiveness:** Reduces costs through efficient resource management and problem prevention.
+**Cost-Effectiveness:** Reduces costs through efficient resource management and problem prevention.
--**Scalability:** Facilitates the creation of scalable systems that can grow with the user base or requirements.
+**Scalability:** Facilitates the creation of scalable systems that can grow with the user base or requirements.
 **Identify and describe at least three key milestones in the evolution of software engineering.**
--**950s-1960s:** The Emergence of Programming: Early programming languages and techniques were developed, marking the start of software engineering.
+**950s-1960s:** The Emergence of Programming: Early programming languages and techniques were developed, marking the start of software engineering.
--**1970s:** The Waterfall Model: The introduction of the Waterfall model by Dr. Winston W. Royce provided a structured approach to software development.
+**1970s:** The Waterfall Model: The introduction of the Waterfall model by Dr. Winston W. Royce provided a structured approach to software development.
--**1990s:** The Agile Manifesto: The Agile movement emerged, emphasizing iterative development, collaboration, and customer feedback.
+**1990s:** The Agile Manifesto: The Agile movement emerged, emphasizing iterative development, collaboration, and customer feedback.
 **List and briefly explain the phases of the Software Development Life Cycle.**
 Phases of the Software Development Life Cycle (SDLC):
--**Requirements Gathering:** Collecting and defining what the software needs to do.
+**Requirements Gathering:** Collecting and defining what the software needs to do.
--**Design:** Creating architecture and design plans for the software.
+**Design:** Creating architecture and design plans for the software.
--**Implementation (Coding):** Writing the actual code for the software.
+**Implementation (Coding):** Writing the actual code for the software.
--**Testing:** Verifying that the software works as intended and finding defects.
+**Testing:** Verifying that the software works as intended and finding defects.
--**Deployment:** Releasing the software to users.
+**Deployment:** Releasing the software to users.
--**Maintenance:** Providing ongoing support and updates for the software.
+**Maintenance:** Providing ongoing support and updates for the software.
 **Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.**
 **Waterfall Methodology:**
 Sequential Phases: Follows a linear and sequential approach.